 A fundamental reform of major interest rate benchmarks continues to be undertaken globally, including the replacement of some interbank offered rates (IBORs) with alternative risk-free rates (referred to as 'IBOR' reform).
-The USD LIBOR is due to be discontinued by June 2023 for which the Group ALCO will oversee.

 The risk management committee monitors and manages the Bank's transition to alternative rates.
 The committee evaluates the extent to which contracts reference IBOR cash flows, whether such contracts will need to be amended as a result of IBOR reform and how to manage communication about IBOR reform with counterparties.
 The committee reports to the Bank's Credit Committee and provides periodic reports to management of interest rate risk and risks arising from IBOR reform.